-This dialog box is available only when the PHP and Behat plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+This dialog is available only when the PHP and Behat plugins are installed and enabled.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed on the Settings | Plugins page as described in Installing plugins from JetBrains repository.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

-Use this dialog box to create a configuration to be used for running and debugging unit tests on PHP applications using the Behat framework.
+Use this dialog to create a configuration to be used for running and debugging unit tests on PHP applications using the Behat framework.

 In this area, specify the scenarios to launch and the command line switches to be passed to Behat.

 In this area, specify the location of scenarios or the configuration file where they are listed.

 In this area, choose a PHP interpreter and customize its behavior by specifying the options and arguments to be passed to the PHP executable file.